Aquanty/rtd-hgs/docs/source/index.rst

 #. **ptol** Distance [L] from the plane.

-Faces within distance **ptol** of the plane defined by the three points will be chosen.
+| Faces within distance **ptol** of the plane defined by the three
+  points will be chosen.
 This allows you to choose planes of faces with an arbitrary orientation, and is particularly useful for setting up a set of sloping fractures.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Choose faces 3pt plane bounded
+| **Choose faces 3pt plane bounded**

 #. **x1, y1, z1** :math:`xyz`-coordinates [L] of the first point.